kamranmuazzam/uloom/documents/questionbank/surgery/II/solved/II-A_B-solved.typ

 #answer[*Treatment*
 + Acute stage management:
-  - Systemic antibiotics (e.g. amoxicillin–clavulanate or cephalosporin).
+  - Systemic antibiotics (e.g. amoxicillin-clavulanate or cephalosporin).
   - Warm compresses over the inflamed area.
   - Analgesics/antipyretics for pain and fever.
   - Incision and drainage if abscess has formed (only when pointing).
   - Avoid sac massage or syringing during the acute infection.
 + After resolution of acute infection:
-  - Crigler’s (sac) massage for 1–2 weeks once tenderness subsides.
+  - Crigler’s (sac) massage for 1-2 weeks once tenderness subsides.
   - If symptoms persist → lacrimal probing under general anesthesia.
   - Recurrent or persistent obstruction after probing → Dacryocystorhinostomy (DCR) or silicone tube intubation (as age‑appropriate).
 + Key Advice: